 - Remove backend servers.

-- Set the weight of a backend server to 0 after it is detected unhealthy.
+- Set the weight of a backend server to 0 after it is declared unhealthy.

 - IPv6 packets have longer IP headers than IPv4 packets.
-When an IPv6 CLB instance uses a UDP listener, make sure that the following requirement is met: The
+If an IPv6 CLB instance uses a UDP listener, make sure that the following requirement is met: The

 maximum transmission unit (MTU) supported by the network interface controller (NIC)

 that each backend server uses to communicate with CLB does not exceed 1,200 bytes.
 Otherwise, oversized packets may be discarded.
 You must